maxPushkin/Monitoring_tool/README.md

     a.
 CPU reaches 90% utilization
     b.
 RAM reaches 90% utilization
     c.
 The webpage (Ngninx default) is unreachable on localhost
     d.
-The webpage is unreachable via Elastic IP (public)
+Disk usage is above 90%
     e.
 State of the alert triggered goes back to the normal

 In order to act as a monitoring tool, the check is triggered once a second.